KyleHutchinson/demo/README.md

 Randomize jump sound
 Add fake platforms that don't allow you to land on them.
-Add a cactus that will kill the player if he collides with it
+Add a cactus that will kill the player if he collides with it Change the mobs from the flying machines to the female bunny

 **********Bugs
 when you get launched by powerup or head jump player sometimes snaps to platform abruptly